 20. Floral tiles

 Floral tiles aren’t all roses and daisies as you can see from the above which take you back to embracing a European summer in Portugal.
-Or perhaps you want more of a vintage feel, in which case the English floral tile design below might be something you prefer.
+Or perhaps you want more of a vintage feel.

 21. Marble tiles